 It’s about how hard you can get hit, and keep moving forward… how much you can take, and keep moving forward.
 That´s how winning is done.”

-Here’s a quote from fiction a book wrote several years ago.
+Here’s a quote from fiction a book written several years ago.
 This line was spoken by a reckless character in the story and was never meant to carry much weight.
 But I found that as I thought about it, it was actually surprisingly true: “Those that fear death, fear life.”

 It is true that if you live life in fear of death, then you will be permanently cautious.
 You will not take risks and you will not live life to its fullest as a result.